xaur/decred-news/journal_template.md

 {wallets}

+Warning: the authors of Decred Journal have no idea about the trustworthiness of any of the services above.
+Please do your own research before trusting your personal information or assets to any entity.

 ## Adoption

 New merchants:

 * {}

-{applications of Decred blockchain and related projects: Politeia, atomicswap}
+{applications of Decred blockchain and related projects: Politeia, dcrtime, atomicswap}

 {investment adoption}